-- I, Daniel A. Ninivaggi, President of Icahn Enterprises G.P.
-Inc., the general partner of Icahn Enterprises L.P. (the "Registrant"), certify that, to the best of my knowledge, based upon a review of the Icahn Enterprises L.P. quarterly report on Form 10-Q for the period ended June 30, 2010 of the Registrant (the "Report"): - (1) The Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - (2) The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Registrant.
+I, Daniel A. Ninivaggi, President of Icahn Enterprises G.P.
+Inc., the general partner of Icahn Enterprises L.P., certify that, to the best of my knowledge, based upon a review of the Icahn Enterprises L.P. quarterly report on Form 10-Q for the period ended September 30, 2010 of the registrant:

+(1) The report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

+(2) The information contained in the report fairly presents, in all material respects, the financial condition and results of operations of the registrant.
-/s/ Daniel A. Ninivaggi

-Daniel A. Ninivaggi President of Icahn Enterprises G.P.
+/s/ Daniel A. Ninivaggi Daniel A. Ninivaggi President of Icahn Enterprises G.P.
 Inc., the general partner of Icahn Enterprises L.P.